darshanmehta10/app-offer/README.md

 To install the app, run through the following steps:

 * Clone the repository
-* Make sure the machine has [Java](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) and [Maven](https://maven.apache.org/download.cgi) installed.
+* Make sure the machine has [Java](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) and [Maven](https://maven.apache.org/download.cgi) installed, and Java home set
 * From the command line, type `mvn clean install`, this will start the installation process
 * Once installation is complete, the `jar` file will be present inside `target` folder.
-This file is an executable file and can be run via `java -jar <file>.jar` command
+This file is an executable file and can be run via `java -jar app-offer.jar` command
 * By default, the application starts on 8585 port and has `/` configured as context path.
 However, these parameters can be changed via application.properties file
 * Application uses file based h2 database to store the data, defaulting to home directory of user.
 However, this can be changed by altering `spring.datasource.url` value in application.properties file